kefahi/io/README.md

 ## Folder structure

+* **data**: The Data respository, it holds all data entities and belongings/files.
+The way folders are arranged under this is left to the user.
+* **meta**: The story of the data and how it became to be
+* **modules**: aka code/binaries: individual modules that can manage (read/write/present) certain types of entities.
+* **events**: aka messages / changes: The individual change events that would contribute to the data repository.
+* **revisions**: aka attic.
+The old delta copies of the data.
+It should be possible to delete or compact this.
+* **indexes**: Indexes for data and metadata to make finding, quering data faster.
+This can be regenerated at any time. it could be (RDBMS like sqlite, NoSQL, Lucene indexes ..etc).

 ```
 sample
-├── data # The Data respository, it holds all data entities and belongings/files.
-The way folders are arranged under this is left to the user.
+├── data
 │   ├── family
 │   ├── files
 │   │   ├── books